Top 3 Questions about Hiring a Divorce Lawyer in California

 - The length of the marriage – Generally, the longer the marriage, the more likely it is that there are substantial substantive issues involved, such as community assets as well as the exposure to pay, or the right to receive spousal support.

 - Status quo – Is status quo suitable for the short term?
 If you have minor children together, can you and your spouse workout a parenting arrangement that will be best for everyone without a court order?
 Can you count on your spouse living up to the terms of the agreement if things do not go well?
 Whether you do or don't have children, do you have enough money to pay for your regular expenses comfortably without having to ask your spouse for help?
-Are you entitled to child and or spousal support?
+Are you entitled to child support and or spousal support?
 Do you need uninterrupted and undisturbed use and access to certain assets, such as the house, the car or the business?

 - Nature of assets and finances involved – Not all financial matters are alike.
 Assets can be simple (such as the paid off car, or the cash bank account that you are both aware of, furniture/furnishings, etc.) or they can be complex (like stock accounts, stock options, pension rights, business owned by one or both of you, etc.).